bxparks/AUnit/tools/README.md

-A shell wrapper around the [Arduino Commandline Interface] (https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) with the following additional features:
+A shell wrapper around the [Arduino Commandline Interface] (https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) which allows:
+1) Verification (compile) of multiple `*.ino` files across multiple boards.
+2) Uploading of multiple `*.ino` files across multiple boards.
+3) Testing of multiple [AUnit](https://github.com/bxparks/AUnit) unit tests across multiple boards.

+## Features

-1) Supports 3 modes: verify (`--verify`), upload (`--upload`), and test (`--test`).
+* Supports 3 modes: verify (`--verify`), upload (`--upload`), and test (`--test`).
-2) Multiple `*.ino` files can be given, and the Arduino Commandline binary will be executed for each sketch in sequence.
+* Multiple `*.ino` files can be given, and the Arduino Commandline binary will be executed for each sketch in sequence.
-3) A directory can be given and the script will infer the corresponding `*.ino` file under that directory.
+* A directory can be given and the script will infer the corresponding `*.ino` file under that directory.
-4) Board aliases can be defined in a user-defined dotfile (`$HOME/.build_arduino_config`) which maps a short alias (e.g. "nano") to the longer board spec used by the arduino binary (e.g.
+* User-defined board aliases allow mapping of a short alias (e.g. "nano") to the fully qualified board name (`fqbn`) used by the arduino binary (e.g.
 "arduino:avr:nano:cpu=atmega328old").
-5) The script can monitor the serial output of the board immediately after uploading the sketch using the `serial_monitor.py` helper script.
+* The script can monitor the serial output of the board immediately after uploading the sketch using the `serial_monitor.py` helper script.
-6) If the sketch is a unit test written in AUnit, the `serial_monitor.py` can parse the Serial output to determine if the unit test passed or failed.
+* If the sketch is a unit test written in AUnit, the `serial_monitor.py` can parse the Serial output to determine if the unit test passed or failed.
 The shell script collects the results of multiple unit tests and prints a summary at the end.
-7) If multiple board/port pairs are given using the `--boards` flag, then the entire set of `*.ino` files are run through the Arduino command line program for each board/port pair.
-This is useful for running a set of unit tests across multiple board types.
+* If multiple `board:port` pairs are given using the `--boards` flag, then the entire set of `*.ino` files are run through the Arduino command line program for each `board:port` pair.
+This is useful for verifying, uploading or testing sketches across multiple board types.

 ## Installation